darino888/ics173final/README.md

 information was "unknown" -- this could inject huge bias into this study.
 Not sure how to deal with this problem.

+FUTURE: compute the percentages of cases with comorbidity versus the total cases and put those stats on the bars.

 # EOF #